OpenSpurCom/docs/introduction.md

 3. OpenSpur is a self-evolving protocol (using the protocol itself) that is:

    a.
-Simple (one rule applied recursively).
+Simple (one rule applied recursively to evaluate each contribution).
    b.
-Reuses existing solutions.
+Reuses existing solutions and makes them easy to discover and plug in.
    c.
-Accepts and fairly remunerates every meaningful contribution, minimizing the energy required to build and adopt innovation.
+Minimizes the energy required to build(proper skill to task distribution) and adopt innovation.

 We believe that being fair, transparent, borderless, and permissionless sets the optimal prerequisites for maximum economic growth.